0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 ### Additional API Information

-For more details, please [Download the PDF](./data/0G-Serving-Broker-API.pdf).
+For more details, please refer to the <a href="/html/compute-network-provider-api.html" target="_blank" rel="noopener noreferrer">API Page</a>.